Pandemic Christmas 2020 special-Order any CD and receive a copy of “Rolling Home” for free.

 CDs $20.00 each, including tax and shipping for all North American orders.
 All overseas orders please add $5.00 shipping and handling.

-Make payment by cheque or money order payable to “Rick Avery”.
+Make payment by cheque or money order payable to “Rick Avery” or contact us for e-transfer options.
 For bookings, information or to purchase any of the above recordings, please contact:

 Rick Avery and Judy Greenhill